Muterra/doc-golix/readme.md

     3. (Paypal at <paypalkey>) asks (<Wells Fargo at <wellskey>) to withdraw from Alice's account
     4. (Alice at <alicekey>) orders TP from (Amazon at <amazonkey>)

-Meanwhile, protocol implementations transparently pass this conversation across content-agnostic, network-oriented physical transports, storing files in pluggable "buffering" services:
+Meanwhile, protocol implementations transparently pass this conversation across content-agnostic, network-oriented physical transports, storing files in pluggable persistence providers:

     1. 73.36.202.142 sends <encrypted blob with ID=hash1> to (persistence provider at 55.194.11.158)
     2. 88.41.145.167 requests <encrypted blob with ID=hash1> from (persistence provider at 55.194.11.158)